 - 1 tablespoon Worcestershire sauce

-- 1-2 tablespoon Taco seasoning (depends how you like it)
+- 1-2 tablespoons Taco seasoning (depends how much you like it)

 - 1 teaspoon red pepper flakes

 - 8 oz shell pasta (I used medium shells)